javascript-is-fun/headquarters/README.md

 # Welcome

-Home for all the code, READMEs, guidelines and other content for the Polywork Club - ["JavaScript is Fun"](https://www.polywork.com/clubs/javascript-is-fun)
+Home for all the code, READMEs, guidelines and other content for the Polywork Club - [**JavaScript is Fun**](https://www.polywork.com/clubs/javascript-is-fun)